-The Comfiest Jeans for Guys, Since That’s the Only Qualifier That Matters Right Now
+The Most Comfortable Jeans for Men, Since That’s the Only Qualifier That Matters Right Now

 Raw denim has its merits, but in 2020, you want something soft, cozy and livable

 For more than a decade, menswear heads have been obsessing over the weight and “rawness” of their jeans, which basically means that rather than coming off the rack feeling, uh, wearable, they’re more akin to the Tin Man’s pants, and it is up to you to spend the next four weeks breaking them in.
 What follows is an excruciating process that will literally leave dye all over your socks and shoes (don’t wear white sneakers!) as well as pinch, poke and scratch the hell out of your inner calves and thighs, but it will all be worth it at the end, because you’ll have a pair of comfortable jeans that have developed all sorts of cool creasing and distressing while uniquely conforming to your exact body type.